zacktually/oxide/README.md

 # Oxide Programming Language v0.5a
-A compiler for the oxide programming language.
+An interpreter and compiler for the oxide programming language.

 ### Table of Contents
 1. [Introduction](#introduction)